oscar-besga-panel/valkey-java-extrautils/README.md

     the grip and they can proceed to get the lock, without poolling
   * Semaphores
   * CountDownLatch: count down to open the flood gates and allow all waiters to progress
-* Collections: redis-backed implementation of Java collection interfaces, with all data stored on Redis, like
+* Collections: redis-backed implementation of Java collection interfaces, with all data stored on valkey, like
   * Lists
   * Map
   * Set
-* Iterator: free yourself from Redis SCAN internal hassle and use easy Java iterables or iterators for these operations:
+* Iterator: free yourself from valkey SCAN internal hassle and use easy Java iterables or iterators for these operations:
   * HScanIterable: To scan maps
   * ScanIterable: To scan all keys
   * SScanIterable: To scan sets